Kasui92/omakasui.org/docs/omakube/04-navigation/01-hotkeys.md

 A carefully crafted set of keyboard shortcuts is included with Omakube to enhance your productivity.
 These shortcuts are set up automatically during installation and remain fully customizable afterward.

-> Many of these shortcuts are inspired by and derived from the [Omakub configuration](https://manual.omakub.org/1/read/29/hotkeys/).
+> Many of these shortcuts are inspired by and derived from the [Omakub](https://learn.omacom.io/1/read/29/hotkeys/) and the [Omarchy](https://learn.omacom.io/2/the-omarchy-manual/53/hotkeys) configurations.
 Omakube builds upon this foundation with additional customizations.

 ## Window Management